 One Vanderbilt’s innovative building design complements the inventiveness of SUMMIT perfectly.
 Because the building stands at 1,401 feet tall, SUMMIT is the highest public outdoor “observation deck” in Midtown Manhattan — and one of the top 30 tallest buildings in the world.
 The one-of-a-kind views are reflected in the mirrors that surround almost every exhibit, bringing the soaring spires and twinkling lights of NYC into a single, otherworldly visual dimension.

 SUMMIT wants you to experience a range of emotions within its exhibits.
 Your senses are turned off in Rise Tunnel, heightened in the lightning-fast, 91floor journey of Rise, bathed in the colorful Hall of Light, and quickly brought to astonishment as the surreal, mirror-coated microcosm of Transcendence comes into view.
 Everything that follows — reality-bending sculptures by Yayoi Kusama, floating orbs, and a wall of face-bearing clouds — will transport you to another universe.
-It’s an experience you can’t get anywhere else in the world.
+It’s an art and thrill experience you can’t get anywhere else in the world.

 With an interior designed by the renowned Norwegian architecture firm Snøhetta, the 65,000-square-foot, three-story SUMMIT is the epitome of Manhattan modernization.
 It combines art, technology, and architecture to create a thrilling, multisensory experience informed by a spectacular view of New York City enhanced by 30,375 square feet of mirrors and abundant natural light.
 It makes you feel as if you’re floating in a virtually boundless space in the clouds.